Global cyber attack fuels concern about U.S. vulnerability disclosures

 "Despite warnings, (NSA) built dangerous attack tools that could target Western software," Snowden said.
 "Today we see the cost."

-(This story has been refiled to correct spelling of hoard in first paragraph)
+(This version of the story has been refiled to correct spelling of hoard in first paragraph)

 (Reporting by Dustin Volz; Editing by Lisa Shumaker)